Is There A Cure For Ebola Virus Disease or Ebola Hemorrhagic Fever?

 Hyperamylasemia (an excess of the pancreatic enzyme amylase in the blood)

-In the convalescent stage: lost of memory, central nervous system disorders and lost of hair.
+In the convalescent stage: loss of memory, central nervous system disorders and hair loss.

 Cause of Ebola Virus Disease